p1ng-request/docs/templates/Notion/Notion_Automate_transcript_generation_from_recording_link_in_page_property.md

     """This class is an exception used to identify the fact that we do not know how to download a recording.
     """

     pass

 def download_recording(url, out):

-    if 'drive.google.com' in url:
+    if "drive.google.com" in url:
         gdown.download(url, out, quiet=False, fuzzy=True)
     else:
-        raise UnknownSource('Do not know how to download recording.')
+        raise UnknownSource("Do not know how to download recording.")
 ```

 ### Upload to S3